vikusja96/NC-News_Back-End/README.md

 You can choose your hosting way.

-## Minimun versions needed!
+## Minimum versions needed!
-Your node.js version shoul not be earlier than `16.3.0`.
+Your node.js version should not be earlier than `16.3.0`.
 To check you node.js version use command:
 ```
 node -v
 ```